evhan55/ploma/README.md

 ##### Known Issues

 * RGB of stroke is probably inaccurate, the app should probably be using black for now
-* Last mouseup stroke may be missing and not being drawing
+* Last mouseup stroke may be missing and not being drawn
+* Latency

 ##### TODO